Introduction

 Using TensorRT for Efficient Inferencing

-TensorRT is NVIDIA DeepStream’s high-performance deep learning inference library designed to optimize trained models for faster execution on GPUs.
+TensorRT provides DeepStream with a high-performance deep learning inference library that makes trained models ready for faster GPU execution speed.

 Optimization Techniques: